 We made a few of these adorable Kawaii rocks and I made a quick video.

-Gently load the dauber with black paint.
-You can either advise them (or not) to gently press on the dauber and to let the paint flow without being squished out.
+- Load the dauber lightly with black paint.
+Gently press on the dauber and to let the paint flow without being squished out.
 We repeated the black so the color wouldn’t have holes or gaps in coverage.
 Let it dry for a couple of minutes.

 More Rock Painting Fun